 Syros Island has many beaches, and all are worth visiting.
-To us, Galissas Beach is the nicest one in Syros.
+To us, Galissas Beach is the nicest one in Syros and one of the best beaches in Greece.
 The small bay is between two hills.
 Fortunately, there are no hotels or big buildings directly on the sandy beach, so you feel totally in nature.
 That said, there is a tiny town with a couple of great restaurants by the beach.
 Families will love the beach since it’s very shallow and feels almost like a pool.
 Likewise, the town’s center is a lovely 20-minute walk.
 Climb to the little church overlooking the bay.
 The views are stunning and to your left, you have another incredible beach, one of the best naturist beaches in Syros.

 Hotels in Galissas